Eason0729/reasoning-proxy/README.md

-# openai server proxy
+# openrouter proxy

+openrouter provide some awesome feature:

+- built-in ORC
+- search with model suffix
+- reasoning with proper templating(`<think></think>` is a terrible idea)

-The project attempt to convert openai compatible server's to openrouter's.
+This project attempt to **fix** openai compatible endpoint, giving them ability to have some openrouter's feature

-## Feature
-1. convert simplified Chinese to traditional Chinese with opencc-js
-2. convert `<think></think>` to reasoning field.